dple/dple.github.io/_posts/2024-1-11-how-quantum-break-rssa.md

 Let's go back to the maze problem.
 Think quantum computer can `think` about multiple paths simultaneously.
 Once measured, it will show one path that we can verify its correctness easily.
 If that path was returned randomly the solution is is unlikely correct.
 However, in quantum computers, qubits can be arranged in ways that maximize the possibility of finding the correct path.
 This ability is what a `quantum algorithm` will provide us.

 ## Shor's Quantum Algorithm
+Based on the Feynman's quantum principles, Peter Shor developed the first quantum algorithm *[Algorithms for quantum computation: Discrete logarithms and factoring](https://ieeexplore.ieee.org/document/365700)* that can efficiently solve the factorization problem, which RSA cryptosystem relies on, and dicrete logarithm problem, which ElGamal cryptosystems and ECC relies on.

 From [wikipedia](https://en.wikipedia.org/wiki/Shor%27s_algorithm):
 > The problem that we are trying to solve is: given an odd composite number $N$, find its integer factors.